ietf-gitwg/using-github/draft-thomson-git-using-github.md

 assessing consensus based on GitHub content alone cannot be assumed to reach all interested participants.

-A working group chair SHOULD consult the working group mailing list for any issue that is potentially contentious.
+A working group chair MUST consult the working group mailing list for any issue that is potentially contentious.
 Relying on input provided through GitHub alone might result in gaining input from a narrower set of participants.
 This includes important milestones like Working Group Last-Call, where review from the widest possible audience ensures a higher quality document.
 Managing input from multiple sources in assessing consensus is similar to what is needed when